 This is a one year experimental learning course leading to our own certificate, independently moderated to meet national standard.
 Typically our students apply for undergraduate and postgraduate courses or continue onto our Advance Practice Course.
 Weekly constructive critiques ensure the continuing progress and direction of individual work, while gallery and artists studio visits support students writing on the cultural context of their developing work.
 Application is by portfolio interview with the Principal.

 The Fine Art Level 3 Foundation course will develop learners’ understanding and awareness of the opportunities and demands of study in Fine Art and Design.
 It will provide a context in which learners can identify their strengths and ambitions through a sequential exploration of skills and concepts.
 Students will develop an informed awareness and understanding of the relationship between their strengths and ambitions, and achievable targets.
+All our tutors are practicing artists with diverse studio practices that cover the broad range of ideas in contemporary art.

 Course Structure & Modules